 - Prepositions, and therefore phrasal verbs, are usually followed by -ing

-I always say to my students that they must memorise these three verbs: ENJOY, AVOID and FINISH.
+- I always say to my students that they must memorize these three verbs: ENJOY, AVOID and FINISH.
 After these three verbs, we always use the second verb in the gerund (-ing) form.

 Verb pattern: The gerund form of the verb is like a noun